NDIS and Funding

 Take a proactive approach to advocating for your child by attending meetings, asking questions, and staying involved in their education and care.
 Don't be afraid to speak up and advocate for what your child needs.

-Don’t hesitate to reach out to advocacy organisations, parent support groups (Like Kindship Connect Facebook group), and other families who have been through similar experiences.
+Don’t hesitate to reach out to advocacy organisations, parent support groups, and other families who have been through similar experiences.
 Connecting with others who understand can provide valuable support and guidance.
+Recently, we hosted a live event in our Kindship Connect Facebook group with Family Advocacy where you can gain some insights.
+You can catch that here!